briwa/vue-flowter/README.md

 ## TODO
 This component is not complete.
 Several things before the first major release:
-- [ ] Ability to edit the nodes and the edges (and export the edited )
+- [ ] Ability to edit the nodes and the edges (and export the edited flowchart to JSON)
 - [ ] Multiple types of the nodes
 - [ ] Ability to customize the color of the nodes/edges/texts
 - [ ] Nodes' text should fit the container
-- [ ] Ability to add label to an edge
+- [x] Ability to add text to an edge
 - [ ] Ability to point a node to an edge
 - [ ] Ability to connet a node to itself